connyay/html5-dropzone/README.md

 This example will make the element accept any drag that contains data text/plain or text/x-my-custom-type.

-#### Styling the dropzone
-Whenever the user drags something that matches over the dropzone, the class <code>drag-matches</code> is added to the target.
-One (of many) annoying issue(s) when using drag and drop is that if the drop target contains other child elements, [the dragleave event will fire when you go over the child](http://stackoverflow.com/questions/7110353/html5-dragleave-fired-when-hovering-a-child-element), however the <code>drag-matches</code> class is only added or removed when you enter or leave the drop target, much the same as mousenter/works.

-### Simple example

-A very simple example of drag and drop, this demo (examples/basic.html) lets the user drag a piece of paper into a trash can.
 #### Setting up a dropzone

-Here's a simple example that allows the user to drag the element with id "paper" and drop it on the div with id "trashcan".
+This simple example allows the user to drag the element with id "paper" and drop it on the div with id "trashcan".
 Using this library (and the dropzone attribute), there is no need to cancel the dragenter and dragover events and provide styling in the dragenter/dragleave events.

 ```html
 <div id="paper" draggable="true" ondragstart="startDrag(event)">I'm a bit of paper</div>